-Barkley et al. (1991) in their study on self interest among Kansas farm operators found that they supported agricultural and other policies that yielded direct benefit to those involved in production agriculture, were less enthusiastic about policies that had less direct effects and were opposed to policies that had a negative economic impact on themselves.
+Barkley et al (1991) in their study on self interest among Kansas farm operators found that they supported agricultural and other policies that yielded direct benefit to those involved in production agriculture were less enthusiastic about policies that had less direct effects and were opposed to policies that had a negative economic impact on themselves

-ATTITUDE TOWARDS THE PROGRAMME :
+ATTITUDE TOWARDS THE PROGRAMME

 The attitude an individual possessed towards his work position was expected to influence his perception and performance of his roles.
-There were several references supporting it in the earlier studies.
+There were several references supporting it in the earlier studies

-Kherde and Sahay (1979), while studying the role performance of Village Level Workers noticed the attitude towards beaurocracy to be positively significant to role performance.
+Kherde and Sahay (1979), while studying the role performance of Village Level Workers noticed the attitude towards beaurocracy to be positively significant to role performance

-Family's attitude towards the job influenced the job satisfaction of Agricultural Extension Assistants as found by Karami (1981).
+Family s attitude towards the job influenced the job satisfaction of Agricultural Extension Assistants as found by Karami (1981)

-According to Sobhana (1982), attitude towards farming had positive and significant relationship with role perception and role performance.
+According to Sobhana (1982) attitude towards farming had positive and significant relationship with role perception and role performance.
 Seema (1986) reported that attitude towards farming was negatively but significantly related with role performance.

-The psychological effect of traditional and economically peripheral joint job settings in Japan was put to test by Schooler et al. (1988).
-It revealed that occupational self direction promoted positive attitude towards work by leading a higher level of occupational commitment and job satisfaction.
+The psychological effect of traditional and economically peripheral joint job settings in Japan was put to test by Schooler et al (1988) It revealed that occupational self direction promoted positive attitude towards work by leading a higher level of occupational commitment and job satisfaction

-Reports by Kobzak (1990) indicated that utilisation of production potential of engineering and technical staff in agriculture depended on their attitude towards work.
+Reports by Kobzak (1990) indicated that utilisation of production potential of engineering and technical staff in agriculture depended on their attitude towards work

-In the light of the above mentioned reviews, attitude towards the programme was selected in this study as an independent variable.
+In the light of the above mentioned reviews, attitude towards the programme was selected in this study as an independent variable

-CONSTRAINTS IN THE IMPLEMENTATION OF PROGRAMME :
+CONSTRAINTS IN THE IMPLEMENTATION OF PROGRAMME

-Even though organisational roles demand only certain limited activities from each person, Schein (1983) stated that it was the whole person who came to work, who brought with him many attitudes, feelings and perceptions which do not clearly fitted into its plan.
-As he worked with others, informal agreements and patterns of coordination were developed which went beyond the roles specified by the fact, such informal procedures were organisation.
-In developed precisely to cope with problems, formal procedures and regulations failed to resolve.
+Even though organisational roles demand only certain limited activities from each person, Schein (1983) stated that it was the whole person who came to work who brought with him many attitudes feelings and perceptions which do not clearly fitted into its plan.
+As he worked with others informal agreements and patterns of coordination were developed which went beyond the roles specified by the organisation.
+In fact, such informal procedures were developed precisely to cope with problems formal procedures and regulations failed to resolve heavy and there was undue pressure on Village Level Workers from superior officers to achieve unrealistic physical target